Industrial rock: 1970s–1980s: Origins

-During the early 1980s, Steve Albini's band Big Black, post-hardcore and noise rock with industrial music.
+During the early 1980s, Steve Albini's band Big Black blended post-hardcore and noise rock with industrial music.
 The Swiss trio The Young Gods, who deliberately eschewed electric guitars in favor of a sampler, also took inspiration from both hardcore and industrial.
 In 1986, Canadian band Skinny Puppy released the album Mind: The Perpetual Intercourse, with its lead single, "Dig It", seeing frequent airplay on MTV.
 The song was a major influence on Nine Inch Nails founder Trent Reznor, who used it as inspiration when writing his first song, "Down in It".

 By the late 1980s, Chicago's Wax Trax!
 Records became a central hub for the genre, further popularizing it across the United States.
 The label was started by Jim Nash and Dannie Flesher.
-The label went on to distribute some of the most prominent names in industrial throughout the late 1980s and 1990s, with artists like Front 242, Front Line Assembly, KMFDM, and Sister Machine Gun.
+The label went on to distribute some of the most prominent names in industrial throughout the late 1980s and 1990s – Front 242, Front Line Assembly, KMFDM, and Sister Machine Gun.
 In 1988, Ministry, released their album The Land of Rape and Honey, which drew from hardcore punk and thrash metal, while retaining electronic elements and samples.
 Ministry frontman Al Jourgensen was also involved in multiple industrial rock side projects that were signed to Wax Trax!, including Revolting Cocks, 1000 Homo DJs and Pailhead.
 Drawing heavy influences from New York's no wave scene, Cop Shoot Cop replaced lead guitars with bass.